Tasty Recipes for the Home Cook

 Prepping dough:

-1. First proof the yeast: Combine water, milk, and 1 teaspoon sugar (use 1/2 teaspoon for half recipe).
+1. First, proof the yeast: Combine water, milk, and 1 teaspoon of sugar (use 1/2 teaspoon for half recipe).
 Heat to 110° F for active dry yeast and 120° F if using rapid rise yeast.
 Stir in all the yeast.
 Let sit for 10 minutes.
-Yeast should become a foamy.
+Yeast should become foamy.
 If it does not foam, it is dead and you need to start over.

 2. Transfer the yeast mixture to the stand mixer bowl if kneading by machine and a regular mixing bowl if kneading by hand.
 Add butter, sugar, salt, and 6 1/2 cups of flour in increments (3 1/4 cups for a half recipe).
 Stir with a wooden spoon or by hand until the mixture becomes a shaggy dough.
 Then it’s time to knead.